1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ![Y-axis knob](../assets/images/axes_K2Pro_Y-axis-tensioner_web.jpg)

-You adjust the tension of the belt by turning it clockwise for increasing the tension and turning it counter-clockwise for decreasing it.
+You can adjust the tension of the belt by turning it clockwise for increasing the tension and turning it counter-clockwise for decreasing it.

 ??? example "Disassembling The Belt Tensioner"